Material Handling · 2–5 min talk

 Safety Reminders

-• Test suction before committing to a lift.
+• Test suction before fully lifting.

 Ask the Crew